brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.knit.md

 Recreational length samples were obtained from two sources: MRFSS and RecFIN (ORBS).
 From 1980 – 1989 and from 1993 – 2000, the MRFSS program collected samples from both ocean and inland (estuary) areas.
 ODFW provided MRFSS samples with the addition of a column that flagged length values imputed from weights to allow for selection of directly measured values; however, sample size was limited and therefore, imputed lengths were used.
 From 1980 – 1989, total lengths (mm) were collected by MRFSS, which were converted to fork length.
 From 1993 – 2000, fork length (mm) was collected.
 Length samples from 2001 – 2020 from the ORBS sampling program are available on RecFIN.
 All ORBS samples are by fork length (mm).
 The vast majority (78%) of these samples are from ocean trips, or do not distinguish inland from ocean (21%).
 Special projects samples collected by ODFW staff from the recreational fishery are also available from 1998 – 2001 and 2013 - 2015 (n = 150), but were not used due to concerns about non-random sampling.
 Table \ref{tab:len-samps} details sample sizes used by year in the base model.
 Retention of quillback rockfish was not allowed under recreational state regulations in 2015 or 2016, limiting the number of samples in those years.
 Furthermore, released samples (n = 121), of which 60 occurred in 2015 and 2016, were not used in length compositions for the base model.

-The distribution of the lengths in the recreational data ranged between 20 - 54 cm (the maximum length data bin size, Figure \ref{fig:rec-len-data}).
+The distribution of the lengths in the recreational data ranged between 20 and 54 cm (the maximum length data bin size, Figure \ref{fig:rec-len-data}).
 The mean length by year in the recreational data was more variable prior to 2000, after which the mean lengths observed by year became relatively stable with tight 95 percent confidence intervals, with the exception of 2015, which had small sample sizes (Figure \ref{fig:mean-rec-len-data}).

-The input sample sizes for the recreational length data were calculated equal to the number of length samples available by year.
+The input sample sizes for the recreational length data were set equal to the number of length samples available by year.

 <!--chapter:end:21f-.Rmd-->

 ## Fishery-Independent Data

 No fishery-independent data sources that are commonly incorporated in West Coast groundfish assessments (as required by the data moderate Terms of Reference) had adequate sample size of quillback rockfish off the Oregon coast to include abundance indices for this assessment.
-The WCGBTS, and the Triennial survey, collect data off the Oregon coast on rockfish biology and abundance.
-There were no more than ten positive tows of quillback rockfish in any one year coastwide in the WCGBTS, but typically fewer than five.
+The WCGBTS, and previously the Triennial survey, collect data off the Oregon coast on rockfish biology and abundance.
+There were no more than ten positive tows of quillback rockfish in any one year coastwide in the WCGBTS, and typically fewer than five.
 Similarly there were no more than five positive tows of quillback rockfish in any one year coastwide for the Triennial survey.
 Given indices of abundance were not calculated due to small sample sizes, length composition data from the WCGBTS (n = 102) and Triennial Survey (n = 5) off Oregon were not included in the model.
 Biological data from the WCGBTS survey was used in external calculations of biological parameters, including growth and weight-at-length relationships.
 No ages or weights for quillback rockfish were available from the Triennial survey.

 Oregon has a number of state-specific small-scale fishery-independent surveys and datasets considered by ODFW to have adequate samples of quillback rockfish.
 These include two abundance estimates, one from underwater video lander data and the other from remotely-operated vehicle surveys, and a catch-per-unit-effort time series from hook and line surveys in Oregon's marine reserves network.
 Given these surveys are not commonly incorporated into West Coast groundfish assessments, and are not explicitly conducted as a state-wide estimate of relative or absolute abundance, we do not include the data in the model for quillback rockfish.
 However, we do compare estimates from these surveys to the our assessment model in [Appendix](#append_b).